matheusc457/cipher/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
+See the [LICENSE](LICENSE) file for the full license text or visit the [GNU GPLv3 page](https://www.gnu.org/licenses/gpl-3.0.en.html) for details.

 ---